1morsj/1morsj.github.io/_posts/hello-github.md

 I feel my interest in blogging is to understand the platform rather than to write and since I haven't done much on wordpress in the last few years, I feel it is time for me to move again, and this could a nice challenge.

-I will start moving my old posts here over time and maybe I will write more now.
+I will start moving my old posts over time and maybe I will write more now.